amirmalekian/javascript-questions/ir-IR/README.md

 console.log(info);
 ```

-The following would get logged:
+The following would get loggeد:

 ```javascript
 {